Entrance Hall: Kennedy restoration

 During the John F. Kennedy administration, the Entrance Hall (like most of the White House) underwent an extensive historic redecoration.
 The redecoration of the State Floor rooms, including the Entrance Hall, was overseen by American antiques autodidact Henry Francis du Pont and French interior designer Stéphane Boudin.
 Du Pont wanted a more historic approach to the White House, while Boudin preferred a French design aesthetic.
 Du Pont originally redecorated the Entrance Hall with two French pier tables, a settee, a card table, and two tables by Charles-Honoré Lannuier.
 Boudin had all but the pier tables removed, and his style is the one which remained over the next several decades.

+Trump renovations

+During President Donald Trump's first term, First Lady Melania Trump played a significant role, shaping architecture, landscape, preserving historic interiors, and enhancing decorative arts to carry the White House forward.
+Her accomplishments include the complete renovation of the Queens' Bedroom and Bathroom, the conservation of the historic Zuber wall covering in the President's Dining Room, preservation work of the East Room floor, State Entrance and Hall marble floors, President's Elevator, and White House Bowling Alley demonstrating a broader devotion to American craftsmanship and the preservation of the People's House.

 Use over time

 When the White House interiors were first completed during the administration of John Adams the house was primarily entered from a temporary wooden piazza on the south.
 President Thomas Jefferson used the Entrance Hall as a "Cabinet of Natural History" displaying finds from the Lewis and Clark Expedition.

 In the 20th century the Entrance Hall has been used for official welcomes, receiving lines, small concerts, and dancing.
 Actor John Travolta danced with Diana, Princess of Wales in 1985; in 1998 First Lady Hillary Clinton danced here with Czech President Václav Havel.